Kapendev/parin/CHEATSHEET.md

     Vec2 position;
     /// The offset of the view area of the camera.
     Vec2 offset;
+    /// The target position of the camera.
+Used by the `folloTarget*` functions.
+    Maybe!Vec2 target;
     /// The rotation angle of the camera, in degrees. float rotation = 0.0f;
     /// The zoom level of the camera.